alemsiz/mt-exercise-03/README.md

     ./scripts/train.sh

-Various parameters can be altered in this script, e.g. to change the dropout rate please change the value after `--dropout`.
+Various parameters can be altered in this script, e.g. to change the dropout rate please change the value of the `--dropout` argument.

-If you wish to produce a log file containing the training and validation perplexities for each epoch of training, please add the `--log-ppl` flag to the command line arguments.
+If you wish to produce a log file containing the training and validation perplexities for each epoch of training, please ensure the `--log-ppl` flag is included in the command line arguments.
 In this case, you will also need to indicate a filepath to store the results using the `--results` argument.

 The training process can be interrupted at any time, and the best checkpoint will always be saved.

 Generate (sample) some text from a trained model with:

     ./scripts/generate.sh

+The output path for the generated sample can be changed.

 # Modifications for Part 1